 We already explored two different social media breaches.
 How about a third?

 Facebook has come under fire recently over what it does with users’ data.
-The Cambridge Analytica scandal in March 2018 made sure of that.
+The Cambridge Analytics scandal in March 2018 made sure of that.
 So, being hit by the biggest hack in its history barely a few months later was the last thing the social media giant needed.

 Facebook engineers discovered a data breach on Tuesday, September 25, 2018, and patched it two days later.
 Apparently, attackers had managed to steal “access tokens” – a type of digital security key.

 These allowed the cybercriminals to take full control of 50 million Facebook accounts.
 What’s more, they were able to log in to third-party applications that use Facebook Login.
 According to Facebook, the attack exploited three bugs that were present in the site’s “View as” feature from July 2017.

 Apart from contacting the 50 million account holders whose access tokens were taken, Facebook asked another 40 million users who had used the “View as” tool since July 2017 to log out.

 Mark Zuckerberg expressed his relief of resolving the issue.
 Still, he admitted this shouldn’t have happened in the first place.
 Pointing the obvious there, Mark, but still better than nothing.
 Barely.

 In the wake of one of the most serious recent cybersecurity breaches, Facebook shares fell by about 3%.